It’s been six months since I made art.

 There come’s a time in every artists career where you finish a body of work and then you sort of step back and say:

 We really don’t stay put and settle because as an artist, our skill (more…)

-I attended a workshop for Fujifilm and saw some of the latest X-series cameras.
+I recently attended a workshop for Fujifilm and saw some of the latest X-series cameras.